 We have put together 6 of the most popular and trusted cryptocurrency exchanges to buy Bitcoin in Ireland.
-Buying Bitcoin in Ireland in 2022 is a breeze compared to when I tried to buy in 2013.
+Buying Bitcoin in Ireland in 2023 is a breeze compared to when I tried to buy in 2013.
 Even during the 2017 bull run, my 80-year-old grandad got in on the action and bought Bitcoin on Coinbase.
-Unfortunately, bull runs do come to an end and so were his hopes of becoming Tipperary’s first Bitcoin millionaire.
+Unfortunately, the bull run did end, and so did his hopes of becoming Tipperary’s first Bitcoin millionaire.

-6 Exchanges to Buy Crypto & Bitcoin in Ireland
+6 Best Exchanges to Buy Bitcoin in Ireland

-I’ve put together a list of trusted cryptocurrency exchanges where you can buy Bitcoin in Ireland as well as alt-coin (including the likes of Ethereum, Cardano, ChainLink, etc).
+I’ve put together a list of trusted cryptocurrency exchanges where you can buy Bitcoin in Ireland and alt-coin (including Ethereum, Cardano, ChainLink, etc.).

-If you’re interested in a particular exchange and want to find out more, you’ll find lots of articles and tutorials throughout our site everybithelps.co.uk, as well as our YouTube channel Every Bit Helps.
+If you’re interested in a particular exchange and want to find out more, you’ll find lots of articles and tutorials throughout our site, everybithelps.io and our YouTube channel, Every Bit Helps.

 So, don’t let the tech get in the way of you getting started.
 It can be complicated, but just take one step at a time.

-Coinbase is one of the most popular and trusted cryptocurrency platforms to buy Bitcoin in Ireland.
-However, being the most popular exchange does come with its downfalls (i.e customer support).
-If something does go wrong, or if you have a question, you can check out Coinbase FAQs.
-But if you need to message support, you could be waiting a while for a response.
+Coinbase is one of the most popular and trusted cryptocurrency platforms for buying Bitcoin in Ireland.
+However, being the most popular exchange does come with its downfalls (i.e. customer support).
+If something goes wrong or you have questions, you can check out Coinbase FAQs.
+But if you need to message support, you could wait a while for a response.
 Unfortunately, this isn’t just limited to Coinbase, as crypto platforms are notorious for having bad customer support.

-However, you might be in luck, as Coinbase’s EU headquarters are based in Ireland.
-So if they don’t respond, I’m sure you could pop in and say “Hi!”
+However, you might be lucky, as Coinbase’s EU headquarters are based in Ireland.
+So if they don’t respond, I’m sure you could pop in and say, “Hi!”

 3. Binance Exchange

-So, Bitcoin and Ethereum returns aren’t good enough and you want that Lambo money?
+So, Bitcoin and Ethereum returns aren’t good enough, and you want that Lambo money?
 Well, Binance Exchange has a huge selection of crypto assets to choose from.
-Plus their transaction fees are even lower, compared to Coinbase and Gemini.
-However, withdrawal fees can be high depending on the cryptocurrency you want to withdraw.
+Plus, their transaction fees are even lower compared to Coinbase and Gemini.
+However, withdrawal fees can vary depending on the cryptocurrency you want to withdraw.

-Binance is the largest cryptocurrency exchange in the world and was founded in 2017, by Changpeng Zhao.
+Binance is the largest cryptocurrency exchange in the world and was founded in 2017 by Changpeng Zhao.
 However, Binance is more than just an exchange to trade digital currencies.
-Binance allows you to stake your crypto assets to earn interest, offers loans against your crypto, and mine rewards through their pools.
-Plus they provide leverage trading, although I recommend staying away from leverage, especially when you’re a beginner.
+Binance allows you to stake crypto assets to earn interest, offers loans against crypto, and mines rewards through their pools.
+Plus, they provide leverage trading, although I recommend staying away from leverage, especially when you’re a beginner.

 Crypto.com was founded in 2016 and was formerly known as Monaco, with headquarters in Switzerland and offices in Hong Kong and Singapore.
 If you think Binance has a lot going on, Crypto.com has more pies than fingers.

 They offer spot, margin, and derivatives trading.
-Plus you can get involved in DeFi with their Earn and Swap features.
-You also try their other features such as the Syndicate, Supercharger, Crypto Loans and participate in their special events.
+Plus, you can get involved in DeFi with their Earn and Swap features.
+You also try their other features, such as the Syndicate, Supercharger, and Crypto Loans and participate in their special events.

 Even though Crypto.com has a lot going on, I do like it.
 One of the biggest benefits is their Crypto.com Visa card.
 They offer a free Midnight Blue card where you will earn 1% interest on every purchase, paid out in CRO.

-To receive more benefits you will need to lock up their CRO token (also known as staking).
+You will need to lock up your CRO token (also known as staking) to receive more benefits.
 However, you will receive this back (after the staking period ends) and earn up to 8% cashback for every purchase made.
-Plus depending on your tiers you can also get Netflix, Spotify, and Amazon Prime for free, every month.
+Plus, depending on your tiers, you can get free Netflix, Spotify, and Amazon Prime every month.

 5. Revolut App